University Honors Program

 - Engaging wider local, national, and global communities through lectures, symposia, workshops and collaborative events.

-The ACTI is located on the fourth floor of University Hall, in Suite 4404.
-For additional information on ACTI services, please call 310.338.3711 or visit the website at http://academics.lmu.edu/acti.
+ACTI is located on the fourth floor of University Hall, in Suite 4404.
+For additional information on ACTI services, please call 310.338.7759 or visit the website at http://academics.lmu.edu/acti.

 Academic Resource Center

-The Academic Resource Center at Loyola Marymount University provides academic support for all LMU students.
+The Academic Resource Center (ARC) at Loyola Marymount University provides academic support for all degree-seeking LMU students.
 It is the mission of the ARC to promote engaged academic citizenship and to provide opportunities for students to become more fully integrated into the rich and diverse culture of the university.
+Services include content tutoring, university advising, LMU Common Book programs, and the First to Go program.

 The ARC is located on the second floor of Daum Hall, and all services are included in the cost of tuition.
-For additional information on ARC services, please call 310.338.2847 or visit our website at www.lmu.edu/arc.
+For additional information on ARC services, please call 310.338.2847 or visit www.lmu.edu/arc.

 Air Force ROTC